Snehaduggal1029/bike-rental-prediction/README.md

 # bike-rental-prediction
-Bike sharing rental prediction using Machine Learning, Python, and regression models on a cleaned Kaggle dataset.
+This project predicts hourly bike rental demand using weather and seasonal features.
+The dataset is a cleaned version of the Kaggle Bike Sharing Dataset.
+This is a 6th Semester Machine Learning mini-project using Python, Pandas, and Scikit-Learn.